onamonapia/spring2024/README.md

   # Node.js Project

+## Everything relevant is in the spring2024 folder

 At least on my computer, the get/post are very laggy.
 It might take a few seconds for things to load, but they do eventually.
 Or, at least, I really hope they do.

 Originally, there was supposed to be a graph connecting all of the songs together, so you could search for linked songs.
 Unfortunately, my skills in JSON aren't good enough to figure out how exactly to do that.
 I kept the code I wrote before I started calling to the server, which is why resources/index.js is horrifying.
 All the relevant server calls are at the bottom of that file.